Child Protection / Safeguarding

 The Designated Safeguarding Lead (DSL):

-The school has appointed Cathryn Falconer as the Designated Safeguarding Lead (DSL).
+The school has appointed Cathryn Falconer as the Designated Safeguarding Lead (DSL) and the Prevent Lead.
 The DSL has the overall responsibility for the day to day oversight of safeguarding and child protection systems in school.
 The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.

-Should you wish to contact Cathryn of any of the deputy DSL’s you can so via the main school office on 01634 232589.
+Should you wish to contact Cathryn or any of the deputy DSL’s you can so via the main school office on 01634 232589 or via email:

-In addition to the Designated Safeguarding Leads (DSL’s) the Local Governing Board have appointed a named Safeguarding Governor – Penny Giles-Mcloughlin.
-It is Penny’s role to ensure the school have effective safeguarding policies and procedures in place that take into account local risks, any statutory guidance issued by the Secretary of State, any local authority guidance and locally agreed inter-agency procedures.
+In addition to the Designated Safeguarding Leads (DSL’s) the Local Governing Board have appointed a named Safeguarding Governor – Jaya Dillon.
+It is Jaya’s role to ensure the school have effective safeguarding policies and procedures in place that take into account local risks, any statutory guidance issued by the Secretary of State, any local authority guidance and locally agreed inter-agency procedures.

-Should you wish to contact Penny please do so via the school office.
+Should you wish to contact Jaya please do so by emailing email@example.com

 Safeguarding Advice in Medway